supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 Please read the usability lecture slides for more information on the SUS questionnaire as well as test procedures.

-When your system is ready for testing, book a test session with Anton  (anton.axelsson@it.uu.se) he will act as a pilot participant for you to test your protocol.
+When your system is ready for testing, you can ask Dave or Davide to act as a pilot participant to test your protocol.
 You will then be given verbal feedback and pointers on how to improve the protocol and test session.

 Who participates?
 Ideally, individuals that match the personas described in D5.
 In practice this might be difficult.
 So try to find some external person matching the personas.
 If that fails, try to find one other group to perform the tasks in your system.